-When Scripture says that Christ “ascended,” what does it mean “except that he also descended to the lower parts of the earth?”
-(Eph.
+At Pentecost, Peter preached that even the Old Testament prophets “foresaw and spoke about the resurrection of the Christ, that he was not abandoned to Hades, nor did his flesh see corruption” (Acts 2:31; cf. Ps.
+16:10; 139:8; Eph.
 4:8–9; cf. Rom.
-10:7; Acts 2:31).
-At Pentecost, Peter preached that even the Old Testament prophets “foresaw and spoke about the resurrection of the Christ, that he was not abandoned to Hades, nor did his flesh see corruption” (Acts 2:31; cf. Ps.
-16:10; 139:8).
-Christ’s human soul was not abandoned to the place of the dead, and his body did not remain in the grave long enough to decay.
-In Crux, Mors, Inferi: A Primer and Reader on Christ’s Descent, Samuel Renihan quotes Athanasius:
+10:7).
+Christ’s human body did not remain in the grave long enough to decay, and Christ’s human soul was not abandoned to the place of the dead.

 Where the body of man used to rot, thither Jesus cast his body.
 And where the soul of man was held in death, there did he exhibit his human soul.
 That he, being in no way to be conquered by death, might both show himself there present as man and yet break the chains of death as God.
 That where corruption was sowed, thence incorruption might rise and where death reigned over men’s souls there, he being present as a mortal man, might demonstrate his immortality, and so make us partakers of his incorruption and immortality by the hope of the resurrection from the dead.